Accessibility Statement

 LaPerm cats

-As the third Rex cat on our list of small cat breeds, the LaPerm is a tad larger but still considered small to medium in size.
+As the third Rex cat on our list of small cat breeds, the LaPerm is a tad larger weighing between 6 and 10 pounds, but still considered small to medium in size.
 Their curly hair, similar to a perm (hence the name), is a natural genetic mutation first identified in a barn cat named Curly in the 1980s.
-Interestingly, LaPerm kittens can be born bald or short-haired, with their curls forming in 2 to 3 years.
+Interestingly, LaPerm kittens can be born bald or with very short hairs as their curls typically form in 2 to 3 years.

 Smallest cat breeds derived from the Munchkin cat